 DefinitionAn osteochondroma is the most common type of benign bone tumor.
-It arises from cartilage tissue in children and adolescents between the ages of 10 and 20.
+It is from cartilage tissue in children and adolescents between the ages of 10 and 20.
 It usually appears on the bones of the arms and legs, and, less often, on the pelvic bones and shoulder blades.
 An osteochondroma ordinarily stops growing when a person reaches full height.Most tissue in the body can grow beyond normal limits and form a mass, also known as a tumor.
-Tumors come in two forms: benign and malignant.
-The malignancies which are referred to as cancer, rarely stop growing.
+Tumors come in 2 forms: benign and malignant.
+The malignancies, which are referred to as cancer, rarely stop growing.
 The benign tumors reach a certain size and then stop.

 |Copyright © Nucleus Medical Media, Inc.|

 CausesThe cause of osteochondroma remains unknown.
 A hereditary form of the disease may be related to one or more gene mutations.